-2. You will receive a text or email 1 week prior to your appointment, reminding you to send us photos of your teeth.
+2. You will receive an email 4 days prior to your appointment, reminding you to send us photos of your teeth.
 This reminder will include a link to this website page, with the instructions and sample photos to help guide you.

-4. Once you send your photos, the doctors will carefully examine your bite, hygiene, and all concerns pertaining to your treatment plan.
+4. Once you have sent your photos, the doctors will carefully examine your teeth, bite, hygiene, and all other concerns pertaining to your treatment plan.

 5. You will receive a response from the doctor within 1 week following your appointment date that includes feedback on your treatment progress and instructions if you are to make any changes.

 6. You will also be notified if your next appointment will be virtual or in the office and schedule accordingly.